doseonkim/AlbertosMarket/README.md

 The database transaction is clear when adding/creating/editing Market posts and save within the MarketDB2 databse.
 We got through the 5 tutorials using our own model ideas that reflect our future project.
 We use migrations within this project as of the latest update and have made a change to one of the models since we are not using the Contoso University example.
 The project runs from the seed method upon "update-database".

+-WebApp3-

+Alberto: Created the Author model and added them into the DB Context.
+Generated the Authorize methods for general methods that should only be available for Authors and higher.

+Doseon: Connected AccountUsers to Author model using UserId as the AuthorID.
+Modified to create an author into the database when successfully registering an account.
+Update views and used viewbags to add more fluidity when creating/removing/editing comments.
+Added extra conditions for authorization on authors only allowing editing/deleting their own posts, comments and profiles.